-Below are the measurements I used in this morning’s batch, but you can adjust the amount of chocolate and caramel to your liking.
-Make sure you use parchment paper, because the cookies come out of the oven pretty sticky.
+Below are the usual measurements, but you can adjust the amount of chocolate and caramel.
+Make sure you use parchment paper or nonstick foil, because the cookies come out of the oven pretty sticky.
 They do firm up and the caramel bits add a nice chew and flavor.
-If you can’t find caramel bits, you can use regular caramels.
-Unwrap them and cut them into chunks.

 Caramel Macchiato Cookies

 - 1 1/2 cups plus 2 tablespoons all purpose flour